- Automotive

 Cooling Solutions for Equine Facilities: Protecting Horses from Heat Stress

-Do horses get heat stress?
+So, do horses really get heat stress?

 Signs of heat stress in horses:

-- Excessive sweating or less sweat than expected
+- Excessive sweating, or less sweat than expected

 - Very hot or very cold skin